I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddi_overlaycolorcontrols.md

 `SharpnessSetting`

 [in] An INT value that specifies the sharpness of the output image as it is written to the overlay.
 This member is set if the <b>Sharpness</b> bit-field flag is set in the <b>Flags</b> member.

+`GammaSetting`

+[in] An INT value that specifies the gamma setting of the output image as it is written to the overlay.
+This member is set if the <b>Gamma</b> bit-field flag is set in the <b>Flags</b> member.

+`ColorEnableSetting`

+[in] An INT value that specifies the color-enable setting of the output image as it is written to the overlay.
+This member is set if the <b>ColorEnable</b> bit-field flag is set in the <b>Flags</b> member.

+`Flags`

+[in] A <a href="..\d3dumddi\ns-d3dumddi-_d3dddi_overlaycolorcontrolsflags.md">D3DDDI_OVERLAYCOLORCONTROLSFLAGS</a> structure that identifies color-control settings that the overlay hardware supports.

 ## Requirements